zimme/meteor/packages/accounts-base/Stories.md

 ## Policy Stories

+Merely having the `accounts` package installed does not allow a client to perform any action that results in adding any documents to any server-side collections, by default.
+Installing login service packages (e.g. `accounts-password`), calling a function in the API, or changing the default configuration may result in this restriction being lifted.

-The `onCreateUser` handler is called if and only if a new account is created.
+The `onCreateUser` handler is called if and only if a new account is to be created.

-The `onValidateNewUser` handlers are called if and only if a new account is created.
+The `onValidateNewUser` handlers are called if and only if a new account is to be created and no account is created if any of those handlers throws an error or returns false.

 The `onValidateLoginAttempt` handlers are called when a user performs an action which could result in them being logged in to a new or different account.
 Should they also be called when logging in to the account they are already logged in to?
 To ensure backward compatibility, I think the answer is "yes".
 Should they also be called when adding a service to an existing account?
 I'm leaning toward "no" to be consistent with the current behavior when calling other methods that modify the credentials required to access the current account (e.g. `changePassword`).
 Instead, I'm thinking we should provide a new `onValidateUpdateCredentials` hook (see below).